-All staff and families can play a role to elevate annual giving to Highlander by helping us to expand our base of support, acquiring new annual donors, and asking current donors to increase their annual gifts.
+All staff and families can play a role to elevate annual giving to Highlander by helping us to expand our base of support, acquire new annual donors, and asking current donors to increase their annual gifts.

-Each year we have at least one large and several small fundraising events, send out donation mailings to a broad audience, ask for grant funds, and have a Friends and Family Campaign.
+Each year we have at least one large event, several small events, send out donation mailings to a broad audience, ask for grant funds, and have a Friends and Family Campaign.
 We are asking all staff and families to join us and give a meaningful gift to Highlander.